Ignore Mainstream Marketing At Your Peril

 What will provide the next wave of growth?

 Will it be institutional investors?
 Corporate investors, like the Michael Saylors of the world, making big bets in Bitcoin and Ethereum (and trickling into altcoins)?
 Or will it be the Grayscales and other hedge funds or money managers, like Goldman Sachs, who will custody Crypto investments for their clients, and usher in a new wave of adoption and investment?
+Will regulations get formalized and provide the certainty that will boost adoption?

 We are in a creative time – a new era.
 Web3 apps and a decentralized world.
 And we are seeing a rise in startups that are bringing new and innovative applications and functionality to this new realm.
 So far, it’s been all for early adopters – and Twitter, Telegram and Discord have ruled the communication channels.
 But as things move more mainstream – which is where the BULK of the users are, will these startups be able to capture the users and massively increase their adoption and use?